simon-weber/gpsoauth/CONTRIBUTING.md

 ## Test your code modification

-You can use the `pre-commit` settings implemented in this repository to have linting tool checking your contributions (see dedicated section below).
+You can use the `pre-commit` settings implemented in this repository to have linting tools check your contributions (see dedicated section below).

 When writting unittests please follow the good practises like: